4Players/odin-unreal-wwise-adapter/Readme.md

 ### Integrating the Adapter in your Unreal Project

-To use the Wwise adapter, replace the `OdinSynthComponent` from your original Odin implementation with the `AkOdinInputComponent`.
+To use the Wwise adapter, replace the `OdinSynthComponent` from your original Odin implementation with the `AkOdinAudioInputComponent`.

-1. Assign the Odin Decoder using the `SetDecoder` function
-2. Set the associated Wwise audio input event by calling `PostAssociatedAudioInputEvent` on the `AkOdinInputComponent`
+1. Set the associated Wwise audio input event by calling `PostAssociatedAudioInputEvent` on the `AkOdinAudioInputComponent`

-Tip: You can add the `AkOdinInputComponent` directly on your Player Character as a component.
+Tip: You can add the `AkOdinAudioInputComponent` directly on your Player Character as a component.
 This approach makes it easier to manage its properties and Wwise-specific settings.

 ## Conclusion